VSSFlow: Unifying Video-conditioned Sound and Speech Generation via Joint Learning: Related Work

 \subsection{Video-to-Sound and Visual Text-to-Speech Generation}

-Video-to-Sound (V2S) generation aims to produce environmental or natural sound, which is semantically- and temporally-aligned with the given silent video.
-Recent advances in generative models have driven significant progress in the V2S field, with approaches categorized into three main paradigms: Autoregressive models~\citep{sheffer2022im2wav, Iashin2021Spec, mei2024foleygen, viertola2025vaura} convert sound into discrete tokens and predict the sound token sequence conditioned on video features; Mask-based methods~\citep{liu2024tellvatt, pascual2024masked, Su2024beyond} also treat sound as tokens and reconstruct the sequences by predicting masked tokens; Flow- or diffusion-based methods~\citep{luo2023difffoley, zhang2024foleycrafter, wang2024tiva, cheng2024lova, wang2024frieren, xing2024seeing, cheng2025MMAudio} iteratively transform noise into a waveform guided by video conditions, achieving high generation fidelity.
-Another related task, visual text-to-speech (VisualTTS) generation, aims to generate speech that is consistent with the given video in aspects like speaker's style, lip movements, emotions, and so on.
-These models~\citep{chen2022v2c, cong2023hpmdubbing, cong2025emodubber, lu23fDSU, cong2024styledubber, hu2021neural} are often compact in size, and built on mature TTS frameworks like FastSpeech2~\citep{chien2021FastSpeech2} and MatchaTTS~\citep{mehta2024matcha}.
-By incorporating multiple prosodic features like pitch, energy, emotional cues and so on, these models demonstrate powerful speech generation capability.

-Speech generation focuses on capturing speaker characteristics and ensuring linguistic accuracy, while sound generation aims to accurately reproduce various non-speech audio types.
-Consequently, these two related fields are typically treated as distinct domains.
-Most V2S models fail to produce intelligible speech, and VisualTTS models are unable to generate non-speech sounds.
-In this paper, we propose a unified framework to address both tasks, aiming to develop a model that efficiently introduces different conditional signals and performs comparably to domain-specific baselines.
+Video-to-Sound (V2S) generation aims to produce environmental or natural sound, which is semantically- and temporally-aligned with the given video.
+Recent advances in generative models have driven significant progress in the V2S field, with approaches categorized into four main paradigms: autoregressive~\cite{sheffer2022im2wav, Iashin2021Spec, mei2024foleygen, viertola2025vaura}, mask-based~\cite{liu2024tellvatt, pascual2024masked, Su2024beyond}, flow- and diffusion-based methods~\cite{luo2023difffoley, zhang2024foleycrafter, wang2024tiva, cheng2024lova, wang2024frieren, xing2024seeing, cheng2025MMAudio}.
+Most V2S models leverage CLIP features~\cite{radford2021CLIP} for robust semantic representation.
+To further enhance temporal alignment, various auxiliary cues are incorporated, including specialized visual features like CAVP~\cite{luo2023difffoley} and SynchFormer~\cite{iashin2024synchformer}, as well as fine-grained temporal priors like energy curves~\cite{jeong2025read}, onset conditions~\cite{zhang2024foleycrafter}, and mel-spectrogram layouts~\cite{wang2024tiva, wang2025QuantizedMel}.
+Another task, visual text-to-speech (VisualTTS) generation, aims to generate speech that is consistent with the given video in aspects like speaker's style, lip movements, emotions, and so on.
+These models~\cite{chen2022v2c, cong2023hpmdubbing, cong2025emodubber, lu23fDSU, cong2024styledubber, hu2021neural} are often built on mature TTS frameworks~\cite{chien2021FastSpeech2, mehta2024matcha}.
+By incorporating multiple prosodic features~\cite{cong2025emodubber, cong2024styledubber} like reference speech, pitch, energy, emotional cues and so on, these models demonstrate powerful speech generation capability.
+However, these two related fields are typically treated as distinct domains.
+Most V2S models fail to produce intelligible speech, and VisualTTS models are unable to generate non-speech sounds, creating a significant bottleneck for unified generation model.